chrometoasters/ct-grunt-styleguide/README.md

 1. Copy `package.json` into your project's theme folder
 1. In Terminal: `cd /PATH/TO/PROJECT-THEME-FOLDER`, to change to your project's theme directory
-1. In Terminal: `sudo npm install`, to install the dependencies listed in `package.json`
+1. In Terminal: `npm install`, to install the dependencies listed in `package.json`
 1. SVN/Git ignore the generated folder: `node_modules`

 #### Set up the KSS Grunt Task and customise for your project